Circle B Bar Reserve

 Polk's Nature Discovery Center, completed in 2008, features interactive displays about the plants, animals, and ecosystems of the reserve.
 The center serves as the focus of environmental education programs and explorations for families, school groups, teachers, adults, and other visitors.
-Construction began in 2007, consisting of four buildings totalling 16,000 square feet at a cost of $6.4 million.
+Construction began in 2007, consisting of four buildings totaling 16,000 square feet at a cost of $6.4 million.

-Circle B Bar Reserve is named after the cattle ranch that once occupied the restored wetland site.
-It was purchased to help maintain the Banana Creek marsh area, home to an array of birds such as white ibis, roseate spoonbills, sandhill cranes and bald eagles, along with other wildlife like alligators, bobcats, snakes, gray squirrels, river otters, and wild hogs.
+Circle B Bar Reserve is named after the cattle ranch that once occupied the site.
+It was purchased to help maintain the Banana Creek marsh area, home to an array of birds, such as white ibis, roseate spoonbills, sandhill cranes and bald eagles, along with other wildlife, like alligators, bobcats, snakes, gray squirrels, river otters, and wild hogs.

 The preserve has been designated as a Great Florida Birding Trail site, a program of the Florida Fish and Wildlife Conservation Commission.
 Sites are selected for their excellent birdwatching, wildlife viewing, or educational opportunities.
 Circle B Bar contains 3.5 mis of unpaved hiking/biking trails and is connected to the paved Fort Fraser Trail by the 0.6-mile paved Fort Fraser-Circle B Bar Connector Trail, which runs from Lakeland to Bartow.